Pilgrim Hall Museum

 The Pilgrim Hall Museum at 75 Court Street in Plymouth, Massachusetts is the oldest public museum in the United States in continuous operation, having opened in 1824.

 History

 The Pilgrim Society, established in 1820, runs the museum.
 The museum tells the story of the Pilgrims and Plymouth Colony.
 Architect Alexander Parris designed the museum building, which is built of Quincy granite and opened in 1824.
 Russell Warren constructed a wooden portico in 1834, which had Doric columns supporting a triangular pediment.
 The museum was extensively upgraded in the 1880s, and a library wing added in 1904.
 In 1922 the original wooden portico was replaced by the present six-column Greek Revival temple front, which was designed by McKim Mead & White.
 In 2008, an addition was added to the museum along with a new sign, activities, and advertising throughout the downtown area.
-In 2018, John Canning & Co., an architectural arts restoration company out of Cheshire, Connecticut, was hired to restore and preserve the finishes throughout the Steinway Library.
-The project included the conservation and restoration of the Guastavino tile ceiling, plaster walls, and mosaic terrazzo floors.
 Its building was listed on the National Register of Historic Places in 1972.